Akascape/ShaderToyVid/README.md

 In some rare cases, you also have to **force quit** the program if the shader window freezes after any complex shader-error.

 ## Future Development
-- Live Preview is unstable and is not implemented.
-(The demo video was just to show the effects)
+- Live Editing is unstable and is not implemented.
+(The demo video was just to show the common effects)
 - Any suggestion or pull requests are welcomed.

 Please Note: This project is released under MIT license **without any warranty**!